 With people living longer and longer, the Government realised that not enough was being done about the retirement shortfall in Australian’s savings.
 As a result, the guarantee was introduced to ensure that a minimum level of savings was going towards retirement.

 The aim of the superannuation guarantee is to ensure as many Australians as possible enjoy the benefits of an income in their retirement, ensuring that less people fall below the poverty line.

-Since the year 2002–03, if you are an eligible employee, your employer should contribute a minimum of 9% of your earnings to a complying fund or a retirement savings account at least once every 3 months.
+If you are an eligible employee, your employer should contribute a minimum of 9.5% of your earnings to a complying fund or a retirement savings account at least once every 3 months.

 Most employees are eligible to choose the fund that their employer’s payments go into

 Many employer sponsored funds have been set up with using a provider with high upfront/ongoing management fees.
 Appoint us as your servicing agent and see if we can reduce the charges on your plan or offer you an alternative contract with reduced charges.

 Alternatively check out our fund comparison tool to see if you can find a lower cost or better performing fund than your employer’s default option.

 Remember, it’s your money, your retirement, your lifestyle